w3c/wai-curricula/intro.md

   * **Web Content Accessibility Guidelines (WCAG)** &mdash; Introduce the scope of "web content" in WCAG, which includes desktop and mobile websites and applications.
 Highlight that there are currently two operational versions, 2.0 and 2.1, with 2.0 being a subset of 2.1 that provides improvements for people with cognitive and learning disabilities, people with low vision, and people with disabilities using mobile devices.
 Refer to the uptake of WCAG in different policies and standards.
   * **Authoring Tool Accessibility Guidelines (ATAG)** &mdash; Introduce the scope of "authoring tools" in ATAG, which include diverse content production tools including text and graphic based code editing tools, content management systems (CMS), conversion tools, and social media platforms.
 Emphasize the relevance of authoring tools given the volume of content being generated every day, usually created by non-technical content authors without accessibility expertise.
   * **User Agent Accessibility Guidelines (UAAG)** &mdash; Introduce the scope of "user agents" in UAAG, which include diverse applications including web browsers, web-based media players, and some types of assistive tools and mobile applications that allow users to access and interact with web content.
 Emphasize the relevance of user agents, which are key to supporting accessibility features in web technologies and content; lack of accessibility support is a primary barrier.
-  * **Accessible Rich Internet Applications (WAI-ARIA)** &mdash; Explain that this accessibility standard does not define accessibility requirements but rather provides a mechanism for authors to embed semantics in web content, to facolitate interoperability with assistive tools.
+  * **Accessible Rich Internet Applications (WAI-ARIA)** &mdash; Explain that this accessibility standard does not define accessibility requirements but rather provides a mechanism for authors to embed semantics in web content, to facilitate interoperability with assistive tools.
 Emphasize that many of these semantics are meanwhile integrated directly in HTML5, which should be used natively whenever possible.
 WAI-ARIA can also be used with other technologies, such as SVG.
   * **Open standards development** &mdash; Explain that these W3C accessibility standards and guidelines are developed following an open consensus process, with involvement of representation of people with disabilities, industry, public bodies, research, and individual experts.
 W3C Working Groups publish working drafts periodically for comments from the public.
 Everyone is encouraged to comments, to help include many perspectives thus ensure broad consensus around these standards.
   * **Web accessibility principles** &mdash; Explain the terms Perceivable, Operable, Understandable, and Robust (POUR) based on how they are defined in WCAG.
 Introduce the Guidelines defined by WCAG for each of these terms, and provide specific examples to help explain the meaning and relevance of each.
 For example, provide a specific example of the Guideline 1.4 Distinguishable.
 Emphasize how such requirements are essential for people with disabilities and benefit all.
   * **First checks for web accessibility principles** &mdash; Guide learners through preliminary checks for web accessibility on simple web pages; for example, to identify page headings and their relative order, use by keyboard and other indicative checks (not full conformance evaluation, which requires technical skills and further accessibility knowledge).
 Ask learners to explore different types of websites and relate their finds to the accessibility principles and guidelines.